How Trac-Grabber Works

-Important: THOROUGHLY INSPECT WHEEL WELLS TO MAKE SURE YOUR VEHICLE HAS SUFFICIENT CLEARANCES for TRAC-GRABBERS and STRAPS to make a full and unobstructed rotation.
+Important: THOROUGHLY INSPECT WHEEL WELLS TO MAKE SURE YOUR VEHICLE HAS SUFFICIENT CLEARANCES for TRAC-GRABBER STRAPS to make a full and unobstructed rotation.
 Check all body parts as well as brakes and suspension components.
-When mounting TRAC-GRABBERS on front wheels, keep wheels as straight as possible.
+When mounting TRAC-GRABBER on front wheels, keep wheels as straight as possible.

 As long as there are holes in the wheel for the strap to go through they will fit on steel wheels.
 The hubcaps should be removed prior to use.

-- If Trac-Grabbers become loose, stop immediately and retighten.
+- If Trac-Grabber becomes loose, stop immediately and retighten.

-- Trac-Grabbers are not designed for extended driving.
-Once the vehicle is unstuck and on solid terrain, Trac-Grabbers should be removed from wheels.
+- Trac-Grabber is not designed for extended driving.
+Once the vehicle is unstuck and on solid terrain, Trac-Grabber should be removed from wheels.

 - Drive in REVERSE or FORWARD, whichever is the direction of least resistance and shortest direction BACK to stable terrain.*

 - TIGHTLY secure one Trac-Grabber to each drive wheel.
 With strap inserted through the slot in the Trac-Grabber, hold the Trac-Grabber on the wheel perpendicular to the tire tread with “D” rings on outside facing you.
 Feed the loose end of the strap through an opening in the wheel from the back side.
 Feed the end of the strap through the “D” rings, PULL TIGHT, and secure the strap with the Velcro to prevent slippage.
 Loose Trac-Grabber may cause damage to the vehicle!DO NOT INSTALL STRAP THROUGH OPENING NEAR TIRE VALVE STEM!

 - Do not drive over 5 mph while Trac-Grabbers are installed.